 The District was created under the authority of Minn.
 Stat.
 Sections 473.701 to 473.716 to control mosquitoes and black gnats and to monitor Lyme ticks in the metropolitan area.
 The District is governed by the Metropolitan Mosquito Control Commission.
 The Commission is comprised of representatives from the following counties: Anoka, Carver, Dakota, Hennepin, Ramsey, Scott, and Washington.
 The District's executive director is Joseph Sanzone.
-The district had revenues of approximately \$8.5 million during the audit period.
-Expenditures exceeded revenues by about \$311,000.
-Unreserved fund balance at year-end totaled \$5.2 million.
+The District received approximately \$8.8 million in tax revenue and spent approximately \$7.1 million on control activities in fiscal year 2000.